icopy-site/awesome/docs/awesome/awesome-emails.md

 ## Self-Hosted Services

+- [iRedMail](https://iredmail.org/) - Easy to install open source mail server solution
+- [Mail-in-a-box](https://mailinabox.email/) - Lets you become your own mail service provider in a few easy steps.
+- [mailcow](https://mailcow.email/) - The mailserver suite with the 'moo'.
+An easy to use dockerized selfhosted email solution.
 - [Mailtrain](https://mailtrain.org/) - Self Hosted Newsletter App Built on Top of Nodemailer.
 - [Mautic](https://mautic.org/) - Mautic Marketing Automation.
 Build smarter campaigns – and build them faster – with marketing automation that’s quick to learn, simple to use, and easy to iterate.
-- [Mail-in-a-box](https://mailinabox.email/) - Lets you become your own mail service provider in a few easy steps.
-- [iRedMail](https://iredmail.org/) - Easy to install open source mail server solution
-- [mailcow](https://mailcow.email/) - The mailserver suite with the 'moo'.
-An easy to use dockerized selfhosted email solution.
+- [Modoboa](https://modoboa.org/) - A solution to quickly deploy and manage a complete email server, compatible with latest standards and optimized for delivery and reputation protection.
 - [Poste.io](https://poste.io/) - Complete mailserver built in one docker container.
+- [SimpleLogin](https://github.com/simple-login/app) - Self-hosted email alias solution.

 ## Workflows